HealthInfo Canterbury

 Spend some time thinking about:

-Use the My Advance Care Plan & Guide to write down what’s important to you, how you like to make decisions, what treatment you may or may not want and anything else you want others to be clear about.
+Use the My Advance Care Plan & Guide to write down what is important to you and how you like to make decisions.
+Also write down what treatment you want or do not want and anything else you want others to be clear about.

-If you're comfortable using a computer, you can also download an editable PDF that you can fill in electronically then print.
+If you are comfortable using a computer, you can also download an editable PDF that you can fill in then print.
 To do this, you should save the PDF to your computer then open it with Adobe Reader.
 If you complete it in a web browser, your information will not be saved.

 If you want to share your electronic plan, you should save a non-editable version.
 This video tells you how to do this.

-You don't need to complete every section of the plan – just the parts you want to.
+You do not need to complete every section of the plan – just the parts you want to.

-Once you've written down what’s important to you and what you want to happen, make an appointment with your GP, practice nurse or specialist team to discuss your advance care plan.
+Once you have written down what is important to you and what you want to happen, make an appointment with your general practice team or specialist team.
 Let them know that your appointment is for an advance care plan discussion.
 This will help to ensure that the appointment is long enough.
 It will also give them the chance to prepare before you arrive.
 Your advance care plan discussion might need more than one appointment.

 You may have to pay for an appointment to discuss your advance care plan.
 Check with your general practice or specialist team.

-Your GP, practice nurse or specialist team will go through your plan with you and help you complete section six (My treatment and care choices and My advance directives).
+Your general practice team or specialist team will go through your plan with you and help you complete section 6.
+Section 6 includes My treatment and care choices and My advance directives.

-When your plan is finished and you're happy with it, you and the doctor, nurse or other healthcare professional who is helping you, will need to sign it.
-This confirms that you're competent to make these decisions.
-Competency is a legal term meaning that you can fully understand the decisions you're making.
-If you don't get a health professional to sign the form, other doctors might question your ability to make these decisions.
+When your plan is finished and you are happy with it, you and the doctor, nurse or other healthcare professional who is helping you, will need to sign it.
+This confirms that you are competent to make these decisions.
+Competency is a legal term meaning that you can fully understand the decisions you are making.
+If you do not get a health professional to sign the form, other doctors might question your ability to make these decisions.

-Once you've completed and signed your advance care plan, ask your GP, practice nurse or specialist team to enter your plan onto your electronic medical record.
-Then it will be available to your healthcare team if you go into hospital, see your doctor, or need help from the St John ambulance service.
+Once you have completed and signed your advance care plan, ask your general practice team or specialist team to enter your plan onto your electronic medical record.
+It will then be available to your healthcare team if you go into hospital, see your doctor or need help from the St John ambulance service.

 Give a copy to: